-The tempo run - lactate threshold pace is close to a 15k or 10km target pace and provides stimulus to improve lactate threshold pace.
+The tempo run - lactate threshold pace is close to a potential target pace and provides stimulus to improve lactate threshold pace.
 These runs are challenging and you should only be able to talk in short sentences.
 The tempo part of the session should be completed on relatively flat ground so you can hold a consistent pace.
 Training at this pace for certain sessions is very beneficial in preparing you for your best 10km.
-If you haven't done a 10km before that is okay too - set this as your desired realistic 10km target pace.
+If you haven't done a10km before that is okay too - set this as your desired realistic 10km target pace.